Question: What is an MP4 File?

 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

-MP4 files can be opened with Windows Media Player, and likely many other multi-format media players.
 If you know of any other program that can open or edit MP4 files, or you know anything else useful about MP4 files, please let me know so I can update this page.

 If you find that an application on your PC does try to open the MP4 file but it's the wrong application, or if you would rather have another installed program open MP4 files, see How To Change the Default Program for a Specific File Extension for instructions on making that change in Windows.